-Shocks & Struts
+Shocks and Struts

 Premium shocks are superior to regular hydraulic shocks because air in the shock is replaced by pressurized nitrogen gas.
 This prevents bubbles from forming in the hydraulic fluid.
-These bubbles, called foaming, reduce the ability of shocks to provide resistance and prevent bounce.
+This foaming reduces the ability of the shocks to provide resistance and prevent bounce.
 Gas shocks also quicken the response of a shock’s movement, thereby increasing comfort and control.

-For a complete check of your vehicle’s suspension system, have it thoroughly inspected by a Savannah Tire Technician.
+For a complete check of your vehicle’s suspension system, have it thoroughly inspected by a Savannah Care Care tire technician.
 If an inspection reveals the need for new shocks, consider premium shocks made especially for your driving habits.
 If you’re a pick-up or SUV owner, upgrading your shocks can bring a big improvement in overall ride quality and handling.

 Stop by Savannah Car Care today!